lashoun/upgraded-fefates-randomizer/README.md

   -ev, --enforce-villager
                         enforce Mozu's replacement being a Villager with Aptitude -evc, --enforce-viable-characters
-                        will force you to play with only the first 15 characters encoutered by giving 0 growth rates to the others in the route; non- viable characters will be given the 'Survey' skill for easy identification -g {Revelations,Birthright,Conquest}, --game-route {Revelations,Birthright,Conquest}
+                        will force you to play with only the first 15 characters encoutered by giving 0 growth rates to the others in the route; non-viable characters will be given the 'Survey' skill for easy identification
-                        game route
+  -g {Revelations,Birthright,Conquest}, --game-route {Revelations,Birthright,Conquest}
+                        game route, especially important to specify it if playing Revelations so that levels are the correct ones
   -gc GROWTH_CAP, --growth-cap GROWTH_CAP
                         adjusted growths cap
   -gp GROWTH_P, --growth-p GROWTH_P